Sverre-Iversen/pdfService/README.md

 PDF service based on Java and wkhtmltopdf.
 Uses wkhtmltopdf to generate PDF by posting URL or HTML to it.
-PDF parameters and domain blocking is configured in a properties file.
+PDF parameters and domain blocking are configured in a properties file.

 ## External dependencies